Product analytics

 note

-These instance-level settings are required to enable product analytics on GitLab self-managed and GitLab Dedicated, and cascade to all projects by default.
+These instance-level settings are required to enable product analytics on GitLab self-managed, and cascade to all projects by default.

 To enable product analytics on your instance: